samudeluca24/comp0035_pbl4/README.md

 1. Prepare the [assembly-london-2012-ticket-sales.xlsx](data/assembly-london-2012-ticket-sales.xls) data such that you could use it to later recreate the cycling chart shown on page 14 of the report titled [The Price of Gold: Lessons from the London 2012 ticket sales](https://www.london.gov.uk/sites/default/files/gla_migrate_files_destination/Economy%20Committee%20-%20The%20Price%20of%20Gold.pdf)
-2. Prepare the [paralympic medal tables data set](data/paralympic_medal_tables.xlsx) to show how a particular country ( pick any) medal performance has changed over the years.
+2. Prepare the [paralympic medal tables data set](data/paralympic_medal_tables.xlsx) to show how a particular country's (pick any) medal performance has changed over the years.